amotta11003/spotTheFye/README.md

     - createPlaylist
     - loadPlaylist

- - React frontend
+ - React frontend:
     - Redux used to manage application state
     - Material-UI used for base components